c4pt00/lightning-bitnet/doc/lightningd-config.5.md

 This allows override of one or more of our standard feerates (see lightning-feerates(7)).
 Up to 5 values, separated by '/' can be
 provided: if fewer are provided, then the final value is used for the remainder.
-The values are in per-kw (roughly 1/4 of bitcoind's per-kb values), and the order is "opening", "mutual\_close", "unilateral\_close", "delayed\_to\_us", "htlc\_resolution", and "penalty".
+The values are in per-kw (roughly 1/4 of bitnetd's per-kb values), and the order is "opening", "mutual\_close", "unilateral\_close", "delayed\_to\_us", "htlc\_resolution", and "penalty".